 - Service Coordination and Family Assessment Institute (5-day event)

-Additionally, EITP covers Evaluation/Assessment and Eligibility in our Online System Overview training.
-The following modules from that training are available below as a resource (in order to receive credit for viewing, you must register and participate in the online training):
+In our Online System Overview training, the following modules from that training are available below as a resource (in order to receive credit for viewing, you must register and participate in the online training):